hamburgerEngine/hamburgerEngine/README.md

-# hamburger engine - Formally known as Phlox Engine
+# hamburger engine - Formerly known as Phlox Engine

 hamburger engine is a C++ game engine built with SDL2.
 Attempting to keep it as similar to HaxeFlixel as possible.